Mediatek-Cloud/mcs-resources/content/en/key_concept/README.md

 # **Key concept**

 This section describes the key components that make up a Wearables or IoT project in MediaTek Cloud Sandbox.
 All of your project activities take place within the **Development** pages of the MediaTek Cloud Sandbox.
-In addition to which, the **My Devices** page enables you to view all the devices you have created or have access to.
+In addition to which, the **Management** page enables you to view all the released devices you have created or have access to.
 Also, in the **Dashboard** you can find the overview of your prototype and test device status and get to know the related recent activity and your platform usage.

 # **Dashboard**